 In 1928, Moore met Irina Radetsky - a year later, they married.
 Meanwhile, his reputation as an influential and challenging artist continued to grow, right up to the point when World War Two broke out in 1939.
 In 1940, Moore discovered Londoners were using tube stations as emergency of families sheltering near train tracks were very powerful and furthered his reputation as an artist.
-Shortly after World War Two, some of Moore's sculptures were shown in America and Italy - they created huge interest.
+International fame Shortly after World War Two, some of Moore's sculptures were shown in America and Italy - they created huge interest.
 Before long, he was one of the world's most famous artists.
 Today, his works can be found in most major cities.
 Moore died in 1986, aged 88, at his home in Perry Green, Hertfordshire.
 Visitors there can see his studio as he left it, and admire many of his works in a beautiful countryside setting.
-Moore's art hard and finished the two-year drawing course in just one year.
-Moore went on to further studies at the Royal College of Art in London and soon became known as a modern, daring sculptor.
-In 1928, he was asked to create carved stonework for the exterior of the new London Underground headquarters.
-It was his first paid commission and you can still see it today.
-International fame his work.
-He once explained, "The hole connects one side to the other, making it immediately more three-dimensional.
-A hole can itself have as much shape meaning as a solid mass."

-Henry Moore's most famous sculptures depict human bodies, especially those of women.
+Moore's art Henry Moore's most famous sculptures depict human bodies, especially those of women.
 These artworks don't reproduce the human form exactly but use shapes that suggest it.
 This is often referred to as abstract art.
 Moore took inspiration from the world around him, from such objects as stones, twigs, bones and skulls.
-He is also known for the "holes" or empty spaces in
+He is also known for the "holes" or empty spaces in his work.
+He once explained, "The hole connects one side to the other, making it immediately more three-dimensional.
+A hole can itself have as much shape meaning as a solid mass."